mauriciopoppe/csi-sidecars-aio-poc/release-tools/SIDECAR_RELEASE_PROCESS.md

 1. Create a new csi-driver-host-path release.
-1. Bump `CSI_PROW_DRIVER_VERSION` in prow.sh to that new release and (eventually) roll that change out to all repos by updating `staging/src/github.com/kubernetes-csi/csi-release-tools` in them.
+1. Bump `CSI_PROW_DRIVER_VERSION` in prow.sh to that new release and (eventually) roll that change out to all repos by updating `release-tools` in them.
 This is used when testing manually.
 The Prow jobs override that value, so also update `hostpath_driver_version` in https://github.com/kubernetes/test-infra/blob/91b04e6af3a40a9bcff25aa030850a4721e2dd2b/config/jobs/kubernetes-csi/gen-jobs.sh#L46-L47